mindreframer/golang-devops-stuff/Documentation/api.md

 curl -L http://127.0.0.1:4001/v2/keys/foo -XPUT -d value=bar
 ```

-The first terminal should get the notification and return with the same response as the set request.
+The first terminal should get the notification and return with the same response as the set request:

 ```json
 {